If Oranga Tamariki takes you to court

 If a child is in Oranga Tamariki custody, Oranga Tamariki can’t put them in a Youth Justice residence.

-Example: Child stays with parent under a package
+Example: Child stays with parent under a package of court orders

 The judge made a custody order in favour of the child’s mother, rather than giving custody to CYFS (the old Oranga Tamariki).
 This was because the judge was worried that giving custody to CYFS would harm the child’s relationship with the mother.
 But the judge put conditions on the custody order designed to protect the child and give CYFS the power to monitor the child’s welfare.